EricFrancis12/bio-pages/README.md

 ## Features

-- Fully Customizable Bio Pages
+- Fully customizable Bio Pages
 - Create multiple Bio Pages per user
-- Add, edit, and delete links on your Bio Pages.
+- Add, edit, and delete links on your Bio Pages
-- Customize colors, fonts, backgrounds, button styles, and more.
+- Customize colors, fonts, backgrounds, button styles, and more
-- User Authentication
+- User authentication
-- View Analytics & Track the number of visitors to your pages.
+- View Analytics & track the number of visitors to your pages
-- Fully responsive design that looks great on any screen size.
+- Fully responsive design that looks great on any screen size

 ## Installation